gingerhome/gingee/docs/ai-context/ai-context.md

 - **Type:** `array of strings`
 - **Description:** A list of `<app-name>`s (the folder names in your `web_root`) that are granted special privileges.
 - **Privilege:** Only applications listed here are allowed to `require('platform')`, the powerful module used for application lifecycle management (creating, deleting, packaging apps, etc.).
 This is a critical security boundary.
-They can also access any Node JS built in module or third party NodeJS modules that are default included in by GingerJS (see package.json). **Ideally you will never need to set this property**
+They can also access any Node JS built in module or third party NodeJS modules that are default included in by Gingee (see package.json). **Ideally you will never need to set this property**
 - **Example:** `["admin"]`

 ---

 ## Enabling HTTPS for Local Development

-To run and test your GingerJS server with a valid SSL certificate on `localhost` (i.e., get the green padlock in your browser), you cannot use a simple self-signed certificate, as browsers do not trust them.
+To run and test your Gingee server with a valid SSL certificate on `localhost` (i.e., get the green padlock in your browser), you cannot use a simple self-signed certificate, as browsers do not trust them.
 The correct method is to create your own local Certificate Authority (CA) and use it to sign a certificate for `localhost`.

 **Prerequisites:**
 You must have the `openssl` command-line tool installed.
 It is available by default on Linux and macOS.
 For Windows, it is included with Git Bash.